First, allow me to lay out some ground rules and a touch of the backstory...

 I really enjoyed this chapter, but then almost anything would be great after that death slog of documentation hell.

 Sprinting is the right word for the next chapter... it's a dash by Usain Bolt.
 In Sprinting with a Bollywood Autobot Kartar learns to write user stories and mix drinks of analysis, design, requirement, and development.
 He attempts to negotiate on delivery with the owner and in the end,

 I've come to understand something about "new new product development" in the software world... it requires great Product Vision and this chapter illustrates a wonderful secret of the process.
 This is a wonderful view of the typical company move to the Agile mindset.
 Place yourself in Kartar's view and you may believe you have the system figured out.
 But is there something missing?
 All the teams are scrumming and getting along, produce working software.
 It's a happy time on the project.
 I'm left wondering what could possibly happen next (hint its not near enough to the end of the book).

 The next two chapters are great...
-I couldn't put down the book, had to see Kartar's fate - could he ship the Winner, or would the PMI high priestess Lex & Sis reclaim their underling that has gone astray?
-Yes (SPOILERS), of course he get's his team doing Scrum, and the the other's join in the game to ship working software... but what stresses might this cause within this Vegas eco-system?
+I couldn't put down the book, had to see Kartar's fate - could he ship the Winner, or would the PMI high priestess Lex & Sis reclaim their underlying that has gone astray?
+Yes (SPOILERS), of course, he gets his team doing Scrum, and the other's join in the game to ship working software... but what stresses might this cause within this Vegas eco-system?

 Well, you may make a guess - but it might surprise you how this project to produce the mobile gambling game-boy turns out.
 And if there is a hero...
 I'm sure it's not Kartar, but he doesn't disappoint.